 A History of the Prizes in Pictures

-History: The NSK Neustadt Prize for Children’s Literature
+History: The NSK Neustadt Prize for Children’s and Young Adult Literature

-Initiated with the 2003 prize, the NSK Neustadt Prize for Children’s Literature is awarded every other year to a living writer or author-illustrator with significant achievement in children’s or young-adult literature.
+Initiated with the 2003 prize, the NSK Neustadt Prize for Children’s and Young Adult Literature is awarded every other year to a living writer or author-illustrator with significant achievement in children’s or young-adult literature.
 Made possible through the generosity of Nancy Barcelo, Susan Neustadt Schwartz, and Kathy Neustadt and sponsored by WLT, the NSK Prize celebrates literature that contributes to the quality of children’s lives.
-Candidates for the award are nominated by a jury of children’s literature experts, and the jury also selects the winner of each biennial prize.
+Candidates for the award are nominated by a jury of children’s and young adult literature experts, and the jury also selects the winner of each biennial prize.

 Laureates receive a check for $25,000, a silver medallion, and a certificate at a public ceremony at the University of Oklahoma and are featured in a subsequent issue of WLT.
 In 2019 the Neustadt family increased the prize money to $35,000.